WICG/display-locking/privacy-assessments/isvisible.md

 * How does this specification distinguish between behavior in first-party and third-party contexts?

-This feature does not make a distinction between contexts, it acts on DOM state already available to the page.
+This feature does not make a distinction between contexts, it acts on DOM state already available to the page, including closed shadow trees.

 * How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?